Georges St-Pierre Workout and Diet

 ‘Tourtiere, a French-Canadian dish, but unfortunately I can’t eat that when I’m cutting my weight down.
 It’s going to be for after the fight.
 My mother makes the best tourtiere in the world.’

-Georges St-Pierre’s Fitness Routine
+Georges St-Pierre’s Workout Routine

 St-Pierre got started with karate as a way to defend himself, and he still hates losing.

 St-Pierre has trained at a number of schools.
 He studied with Renzo Gracie at the Jiu-Jitsu Academy and Muay Thai with Phil Nurse at the Wat in NYC, at Greg Jackson’s Submission Fighting Gaidojutsu school in New Mexico.